marcoalopez/GrainSizeTools/DOCS/getting_started.md

 > 👉 If you write ``plot.`` and then press the tab key a menu will pop up with all the methods implemented in the plot module

 The main method of the module is ```plot.distribution()```.
-By default, this method allows to visualize the grain size population using the histogram and the kernel density estimate (KDE) as well as the location of the different averages in the distribution.
+By default, this method allows to visualize the grain size population using the histogram and/or the kernel density estimate (KDE) as well as the location of the different averages in the distribution.
 To use it we invoke this function and pass as an argument the population of grain sizes as follows:

 ```python
 plot.distribution(dataset['diameters'])